Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: Introduction

 In particular, we have the following corollary. \begin{cor} Let $G$ be a \vig{} subgroup of $\autc$.
 Then, $G$ is approximately full if and only if $G$ is generated by its elements of small support. \end{cor}

 Our next result is on simplicity.
 Recall that a group is simple exactly if the normal closure of any non-identity element is the whole group.

-\begin{restatable}{thm}{fes} Let $G$ be a \vig{} subgroup of $\autc$.
-Then the following are equivalent \begin{enumerate} \item $G$ is simple, \item $G$ is \fls{}, \item $G=w(G)_\circ$ with \(w=x_1^{-1}x_2^{-1}x_1x_2\), \item $G$ is perfect and is generated by its elements of small support, \item $G$ is perfect and approximately full, and \item $G$ is the commutator subgroup of its own full group within $\autc$. \end{enumerate} \end{restatable}
+\begin{restatable*}{thm}{fes} Let $G$ be a \vig{} subgroup of $\autc$.
+Then the following are equivalent \begin{enumerate} \item $G$ is simple, \item $G$ is \fls{}, \item $G=w(G)_\circ$ with \(w=x_1^{-1}x_2^{-1}x_1x_2\), \item $G$ is perfect and is generated by its elements of small support, \item $G$ is perfect and approximately full, and \item $G$ is the commutator subgroup of its own full group within $\autc$. \end{enumerate} \end{restatable*}

-The reader may recall that it is already known that point (\ref{fesmat}) implies point (\ref{fessim}), above, when the full group of $G$ is the full group of an essentially principle minimal Et\'ale groupoid $\mathscr{G}$.
+The reader may recall that it is already known that point (\ref{fesmat}) implies point (\ref{fessim}), above, when the full group of $G$ is the full group of an essentially principle minimal \'etale groupoid $\mathscr{G}$.
 This is a theorem of Matui in \cite{Matui15}.
 Indeed, Matui's proof of that direction essentially holds up in our context, although in general our context is quite different.
 For example, our class of groups contains uncountable groups.
-In general, the rest of the theorem appears to be new.
+The remaining parts of the theorem are new.